montefiore-institute/trust-crisis-in-simulation-based-inference/README.md

 ```

 After the environment has been activated, there are 2 ways to execute the pipelines depending on your setup.
-The first only requires your laptop, in that regard simply execute a pipeline.
-For instance
+The first only requires your laptop.
+In that regard simply execute a pipeline as follows:
 ```console
 you@computer:~ cd workflows/auc_demonstration
 you@computer:~ python pipeline.py
 ```
 The other approach is on a Slurm enabled HPC cluster.
 To exploit the parallelism, execute the script as
 ```console
 you@computer:~ cd workflows/auc_demonstration
 you@computer:~ python pipeline.py --slurm
 ```
-The jobs will be automatically submitted to the Slurm queue.
+The jobs will be automatically submitted to the default Slurm queue.

 ## Citation